Grandparent Rights in Ohio | Know Your Rights

 - Buddy – Because a grandparent does not have to deal with the day-to-day discipline issues, grandchildren often have a more comfortable, friendly relationship with a grandparent encouraging the child to discuss and share sensitive issues with the grandparent.

-- Hero – A grandparent can take the role of hero in several ways but most importantly, it gives the child someone to look up to and model his or her life after.
+- Hero – A grandparent can be many kinds of here, but most importantly, he or she gives the child someone to look up to and model his or her life after.

 - Historian – Grandparents represent a living witness to the family’s history.